Logo

 Accommodations

-If you will require special accommodations for a documented physical or learning disability during the academic year, please contact Academic Affairs at academicaffairs@albanylaw.edu.
+If you will require special accommodations for a documented physical or learning disability during the academic year, contact the Office of Student Affairs at 518-445-3235 or email studentaffairs@albanylaw.edu.

 Additional Information